Meghana2004b/pastebin-lite/README.md

 A simple Pastebin-like web application that allows users to create, store, and share text content via a unique URL.
-This project was built as part of the Aganitha Full Stack Developer take-home exercise (2026).

 Features
 Create a paste with text content